 British-born Lorraine and her daughter are less enthused about this tradition, but the older relatives insist on its strict adherence.
 As the nights wear on, family drama unfolds is this extraordinary, funny and moving new play.

 Nine Night is Natasha Gordon’s first play.
 She is an accomplished actor, having appeared in successful productions at the Tricycle (Red Velvet), the Royal Court (The Low Road, Clubland) and the Young Vic (Mules), as well as television appearances.

 Roy Alexander Weise directs, with previous credits including the critically-acclaimed The Mountaintop at the Young Vic, Br’er Cotton at Theatre503, and Jekyll & Hyde at the National Youth Theatre.
 The production features design by Rajha Shakiry, lighting design by Paule Constable and sound design by George Dennis, with movement direction by Shelley Maxwell.

 An extraordinary play about grief, tradition and its conflict with modern life, Nine Night has had audiences clamouring for a transfer since its run at the National.
-Playing a strictly limited West End season, the production runs at London’s Trafalgar Studios from 1 December 2018 to 8 February 2019, with a press night on 6 December 2018.
+Playing a strictly limited West End season, the production runs at London’s Trafalgar Studios from 1 December 2018, with a press night on 6 December 2018.